Showing Love and Improving Mental Health

 Love that is healthy

 Finding a healthy love can be difficult.
 Healthy love is a two-way street, where each partner has something to offer the other.
 This type of love is also one that recognizes that you are two individuals and not just a couple.
-When love is healthy, the individual and a certain level of independence are maintained, even though you spend time together and always support one another.
+When love is healthy, the individual and a certain level of independence can be maintained, even though you spend time together and always support one another.

 Quality time over quantity

-Many couples make the mistake of thinking that they must spend all their time together to stay connected.
+Many couples make the mistake of thinking that they must spend all their precious time together to stay connected.
 They believe that if they are not spending as much time together as possible, they are not in a healthy love relationship.
 The opposite is often true.

-It is important to recognize that a loving couple is made up of two individuals, and those individuals have different needs.
+It may be important to recognize that a loving couple is made up of two individuals, and those individuals have different needs.
 For example, you will both likely have separate jobs that you need to go to every week to support your life together.
 Beyond this, there may be times when you and your loved one have different interests and do not necessarily want to go to the same events.

-As well it is important that each of you spends time with your friends or family separate from each other.
+As well, it is important that each of you spends time with your friends or family, separate from each other.
 You should have mutual friends that you can hang out with from time to time, but the friends you had before the relationship started are still important.
 Spending time with those friends away from your partner is very healthy.

 Instead of focusing on the amount of time you spend with your partner, focus on the quality of time you are spending with them.
 When you are spending time with your partner, focus your attention on them and what you are doing.
 Make physical contact if it makes you both feel good.
 Make an effort to do things that interest you both, or simply spend quality time talking about anything or nothing at all.
 Showing love to your partner can mean many things.
 Whether you talk, have sex, or relax together with a movie, the quality of the time that you spend with your partner is what is important, not the quantity.